ABOUT ME

 -Terence

-I earned my Doctorate in Clinical Psychology (PsyD), the highest degree one can earn in the field of mental health, from Wheaton College with an emphasis on providing individual psychoanalytic/psychodynamic psychotherapy.
-While earning my Doctorate, I also earned a Masters degree in Theological Studies from Wheaton College.
+I earned my Doctorate in Clinical Psychology (PsyD), the highest degree one can earn in the field of mental health, from Wheaton College.
+While completing my doctoral studies, I also earned a Masters degree in Theological Studies from Wheaton College.

 I have written and presented papers on psychological theory and psychotherapy both locally and nationally.
-As part of my ongoing journey of personal learning and growth, I currently co-facilitate and participate in several ongoing professional reading, study and consultation groups with other mental health professionals around the country.
+As part of my ongoing journey of personal learning and growth, I currently co-facilitate and participate in several ongoing professional reading, study and clinical consultation groups with other mental health professionals locally and around the country.

 Before establishing a private practice, I worked in a variety of settings, including outpatient clinics as well as intensive, residential and hospital settings.
 In addition to clinical practice I have taught subjects related to psychology and psychotherapy for masters and doctoral-level students.